skypjack/entt/docs/md/links.md

   * [Project Lagrange](https://github.com/adobe/lagrange): a robust geometry
     processing library by [Adobe](https://github.com/adobe).
   * [AtomicDEX](https://github.com/KomodoPlatform/atomicDEX-Desktop): a secure
-    wallet and non-custodial decentralized exchange rolled into one application.
+    wallet and noncustodial decentralized exchange rolled into one application.
   * [Apparently](https://www.linkedin.com/in/skypjack/)
     [NIO](https://www.nio.io/): there was a collaboration to make some changes to `EnTT`, at the time used for internal projects.